 MALT lymphoma (extranodal marginal zone B-cell lymphoma)

-This information is about a type of non-Hodgkin lymphoma (NHL) called MALT lymphoma.
+MALT lymphoma is a type of non-Hodgkin lymphoma (NHL).

 Non-Hodgkin lymphoma (NHL) is a cancer of the lymphatic system.
 The lymphatic system is made up of organs such as the bone marrow, thymus, spleen, and the lymph nodes (or lymph glands).
 Lymph nodes are connected by a network of tiny lymphatic vessels that contain lymph fluid.
 There is also lymphatic tissue in other organs, such as the skin, lungs and stomach.